Posterior Shoulder Dislocation Discussion

 If enlocation is delayed, it can worsen the severity of this lesion and lead to further complications.
 Dislocation may also result in capsulolabral tears, glenoid rim fractures or rotator cuff tears.

 When a bilateral posterior dislocation is present, it is almost always secondary to seizure activity.
-With seizure activity, the internal rotator muscles (teres minor and infraspinatus) overpower the external rotator muscles (teres major, subscapularis, pec major and lat dorsi) to dislocate the head of humerus.
+With seizure activity, the internal rotator muscles (teres major and subscapularis) overpower the external rotator muscles (teres minor, infraspinatus) to dislocate the head of humerus.

 A posterior dislocation should be considered as a differential in any episode of shoulder pain and immobility after a seizure.